-Dean Lam Kin Teng - Head of Commercial Banking (Resident)
+Dean Lam Kin Teng - Country Head of Wholesale Banking (Resident) - On Garden leave as from 1 January 2023 and retiring on 30 April 2023

 Mr. Lam joined the HSBC Group in August 2000 in the capacity of Chief Financial Officer (CFO) for HSBC Mauritius until May 2007.
 During that period, he also undertook the responsibility of Finance Director of HSBC Bank (Mauritius) Limited between April 2006 and May 2007.
 Mr. Lam then moved to Hong Kong to take up the role of Manager International at the HSBC Asia Pacific Regional office overlooking the Northern Asia countries.
 Upon his return to Mauritius in June 2009, he was appointed as Head of Corporate Banking prior to taking up the role of Managing Director of HSBC Bank (Mauritius) Limited in June 2013.